nandeda89/Deep_Learning_Concepts/Neural Networks and Deep Learning/README.md

 ### 06 - Building your Deep Neural Network - Step by Step

 ### 07 - Deep Neural Network - Application

+### Acknowledgements
+     - This repository is a part of coursework I have done in "Deep Learning Specialization at Coursera".